ArseniiBylym/Buddha_Jones/api/docs/source/includes/_project-campaign-customer-contact.md

-# Project Customer Contact
+# Customer Contact for a project campaign

-## Get customer contact list for a project
+## Get customer contact list for a project campaign

 > 200: success response